Menithal/ActionCameraPlugin/readme.md

 - `cameraShoulderPositioningTime`: Time in seconds how long the camera takes to move to the new side when over shoulder
 - `cameraShoulderDistance`: Distance from the avatar the Shoulder Camera should be at
 - `cameraShoulderAngle`: The Angle (in Degrees) the camera will be behind the avatar/
+- `cameraBodySensitivity`: How fast to detect a turn to swap sides.
+Smaller the value, the more sensitive.

 - `cameraBodyPositioningTime`: Time in seconds how long the camera takes to move to the new side when showing the front
 - `cameraBodyLookAtForward`: The Look at target where the camera looks when showing the front in the relative Z.
 - `cameraBodyDistance`:  Distance from the avatar the Body Camera should be at
 - `cameraBodyAngle`: The Angle (in Degrees) the camera will be infront of the avatar
+- `cameraBodySensitivity`: How fast to detect a turn to swap sides.
+Smaller the value, the more sensitive.
+- `disableGunCamera`: Disable Gun / Scope Camera
+- `cameraGunFov`: Degrees the camera will goto.
+60 is default, CHANGE ONLY IF GAME SUPPORTS THIS ON RUN TIME.
+Suggested 50-90
+- `cameraGunZoom`: Amount of distance in (0.00-1.00) % between the hands and the dominant eye.
+- `cameraGunHeadAlignAngleTrigger`: the amount of degrees your head must be aligned with the path your weapons to count as looking down the sights. by default it is 25 degrees
+- `cameraGunHeadDistanceTrigger`: Distance at which the gun camera starts to be triggered.
+- `cameraGunEyeVerticalOffset`:  the amount of vertical offset from your dominant eye to down the ironsight raycast.
+- `cameraGunMaxTwoHandedDistance`: Max Distance between hands when still counting as using the gun camera.
+- `cameraGunMinTwoHandedDistance`: Minimum Distance between hands when still counting as using the gun camera.
+- `cameraGunPositioningTime`: Minimum Distance between hands when still counting as using the gun camera.

+- `rightHandDominant` Sets either your right hand dominant or left hand dominant.
+This effects which eye and hand is used to measure two handness.
+If right handed, the right hand must be close to the right eye, if left handed, vice versa. by default assumes righthandness

 By default the setting are configured for CQC Pistol Combat (ala pistolwhip) but playing aroudn with the values allows you to create entries for other games, such as Beat Saber or Audica.